About the Lab

-Dr. Cherqui received her Ph.D in 2002 at Necker hospital (Paris, France); her research project focused on the molecular characteri-zation of cystinosis, a metabolic hereditary disease, as well as the generation of mouse models.
+Dr. Cherqui is a professor at the University of California San Diego, Department of Pediatrics.
+She received her Ph.D in 2002 at Necker hospital (Paris, France); her research project focused on the molecular characterization of cystinosis, a metabolic hereditary disease, as well as the generation of mouse models.
 She then specialized in stem cells and gene therapy during her post-doctoral internship at The Scripps Research Institute where she was appointed Assistant Professor in 2009.
-In 2012, Dr. Cherqui joined the University of California, San Diego, Department of Pediatrics, Division of Genetics and became an Associate Professor in 2016.
+In 2012, Dr. Cherqui joined the University of California, San Diego, Department of Pediatrics, Division of Genetics, became an Associate Professor in 2016, and Professor in 2022.

 Stephanie Cherqui and Natalie's Wish: Finding a Gene Therapy for Cystinosis.
 The story of what has driven UC San Diego's Stephanie Cherqui to develop a gene therapy for Cystinosis, a devastating inherited condition.